NE courses at INI

 The lectures are accompanied by weekly laboratory sessions on the characterization and circuit simulation of neuromorphic circuits ranging from elementary devices to systems.

-The course is recommended for those who intend to take the spring semester course Neuromorphic Engineering II, also known as DNS (Design of Neuromorphic Systems).
-The DNS course teaches additional circuits and the process of chip design, from conception, circuit simulation, and layout, using a set of inexpensive software tools, ending with an optional submission of a mini-project for CMOS fabrication.
+NE1 is recommended for those who intend to take the spring semester course Neuromorphic Engineering II, also known as NE2.
+NE2 teaches additional circuits and the process of chip design, from conception, circuit simulation, and layout, using a set of inexpensive software tools, ending with a project which could be submitted as a mini-project for CMOS fabrication.

 Fall semester 2015 - course has been moved to OLAT system.

 Fall semester 2010 - lost forever due to INI's data loss event over Christmas 2010

 Course description.
 This course is in the spring semester.

 From 2015 onward, please go to OLAT at https://lms.uzh.ch/ to find the course